pulumi/docs/content/docs/guides/crosswalk/kubernetes/faq.md

 1. **Where is the code located?**

-    You can find the Crosswalk reference architecture on [GitHub][ktpw-gh].
+    You can find the Crosswalk reference architecture on [GitHub][pulumi-guides].

 1. **Where can I suggest a change or open an issue with the docs?**